 No dose adjustment is necessary for elderly patients.
 As with other medicines, caution should be exercised in elderly patients.
-Method of administration taken with or without food.
-If you take more ARCOXIA than you shouldYou should never take more tablets than the doctor recommends.
-If you do take too many ARCOXIA tablets, you should seek medical attention immediately If you forget to take ARCOXIA doctor or pharmacist.
-4. Possible side effects
+Method of administration

+Etoxa is for oral use.
+Take the tablets once a day.
+Etoxa can be taken with or without food.
+If you take more Etoxa than you should You should never take more tablets than the doctor recommends.
+If you do take too many Etoxa tablets, you should seek medical attention immediately.
+If you forget to take Etoxa